marwahaha/quantum-maxcut-reference/README.md

 ---

-This page is inspired by conversations with many people, including Bobak Kiani, Joao Basso, Robbie King, Nathan Ju, Ojas Parekh, Anuj Apte, Eunou Lee, and Adrian She.
+This page is inspired by conversations with many people, including  Joao Basso, Nathan Ju, Bobak Kiani, Robbie King, Eunou Lee, and Ojas Parekh.

 More to add?
 Email us at [kmarw@uchicago.edu](mailto:kmarw@uchicago.edu) and [jsud@uchicago.edu](mailto:jsud@uchicago.edu) or open an issue on [GitHub](https://github.com/marwahaha/quantum-maxcut-reference).